JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	 * `next(iter, state)`: For a given iterable object and iteration state, return the current item and the next iteration state.
 	 * `done(iter, state)`: Test whether we are done iterating.
 * Each call to `next()` causes the `DataStream` object to read in a chunk of rows of tabular data from the streaming source and store these in a `DataFrame`.
 This chunk of data is called a minibatch and its maximum size is specified at the time the DataStream is created.
 It defaults to _1_ if no size is explicitly specified.
 * All rows from the data source must use the same tabular schema.
-Entries may be missing, but this missingness must be represented explicitly by the `DataStream` using `NA`'s.
+Entries may be missing, but this missingness must be represented explicitly by the `DataStream` using `NA` values.

 Ultimately, we hope to implement a variety of `DataStream` types that wrap access to many different data sources like CSV files and SQL databases.
 At present, have only implemented the `FileDataStream` type, which wraps access to a delimited file.
 In the future, we hope to implement: